-The preferred time to test isn’t before breakfast any more.
-Recent research based on studies of hundreds of people with type 2 diabetes show that high blood glucose levels after meals has a greater effect on A1C levels among people who have their diabetes under good control than among those with poor control.
+The preferred time to test blood sugar isn't before breakfast any more.
+Researchers looking at studies of hundreds of people with type 2 diabetes suggest that high blood glucose levels after meals has a greater effect on A1C levels among people who have their diabetes under good control than among those with poor control.

 When A1C results are low - less than 7.3 percent - mealtime glucose contributes about 70 percent of the A1C.
 However, when A1C results are high - greater than 10.2 percent - fasting blood glucose contributes 70 percent of the A1C value.